SAP-samples/partner-reference-application/Tutorials/15b-One-Off-Deployment.md

 1. Open the *Site Directory*.
 2. Create a site and enter a site name.
 3. To launch the site, open the *URL* provided in the *Properties* of the *Site Settings*.
 On the site, you can see the *Poetry Slams* and *Visitors* tiles.
-Before being able to launch both applications, you need to set up authorizations.
+Before being able to launch both applications, you need to set up the authorizations.

-> Note: For quick access in subsequent chapters of this tutorial, note down the *URL*.
+> Note: For quick access in the subsequent chapters of this tutorial, note down the *URL*.

 ## Configure Authentication and Authorization